 • 2023: Our paper "Why do universal adversarial attacks work on large language models?: Geometry might be the answer" was accepted to the New Frontiers in Adversarial Machine Learning Workshop, ICML.

-• 2023: I defended my thesis and graduated from Harvard!
+• 2023: I defended my thesis at Harvard.
 [Slides]

 • 2023: Research Seminar on "GPU Parallel Computation of Morse-Smale Complexes" at Flagship Pioneering.